aclavijo11/CPE-487-Fall-Final-Project-Group-2/README.md

 [Video Link for the work above:](https://youtu.be/Kbr0ko_FnX0)

 We then modified the shape and color of the ball.
-These modifications were similar to what was achieved in lab3.
+These modifications were similar to what was achieved in lab 3.

 [Update Video](https://youtu.be/gdp5zqRE4GQ)